 - Make sure to translate your title if your design is translated.
 Learn how to get more EU sales on the Boosted Network here.

-It’s good practice to customize campaign URLs with relevant keywords.
+It’s good practice to customize listing URLs with relevant keywords.
 For example, if the design is “Love my mom” and your default product is a shirt, try adding the words “shirt” to the URL so you get “teespring.com/love-my-mom-shirt”.
 If you don’t want to add the product to the URL make sure to add at least one or two keywords.

-You campaign description can help convert shoppers into buyers and make your products more discoverable within Teespring’s Marketplace.
+Your listing description can help convert shoppers into buyers and make your products more discoverable within Teespring’s Marketplace.
 When writing a description try to include content that is relevant to the design.
 Also, use phrasing that could help a shopper self-identify with your design theme.

 Are you a grandmother who loves knitting?
 Or maybe you know someone who is?
 These products are perfect for those who can’t be separated from their yarn and needles!